Wheal Jane Mine Gallery 2: This is the second page which looks at the surface remains of the mine.

-Looking back towards the central site, the piles in the foreground are mined ore from South Crofty Mine, brought here by heavy lorry for processing.
-The ore here was one of the last deliveries from South Crofty prior to its closure.
+The piles in the foreground are mined ore from South Crofty Mine.
+Brought here by heavy lorry for processing.
+This was one of the last deliveries from South Crofty prior to its sad closure.

-A good image of the gravel pile and the conveyor outlet.
-The conveyor to the mill ran under the the gravel pile, its feed controlled continuously by a hydraulic “hopper” ensuring constant feed to the mill into the ball mills.
+The conveyor to the mill ran under the the gravel pile.
+Its feed controlled continuously by a hydraulic “hopper” ensuring constant feed to the mill into the ball mills.
 It was also controllable from the mill to keep the flow of gravel from the crushers at the required rate.